 Contact the Media

-Get your brand noticed and picked up on by the local press by reaching out to journalists.
+Get your brand media attention from the local press by reaching out to journalists.
 Having one single article published in a paper about an inspiring or innovative aspect of your business can be a great way of generating interest in your brand and ultimately reaching out to customers.

 Look after Existing Customers